Guide

 4. Make that money talk.

-The whole point of a loan is to generate enough revenue to not only pay it back, but also cut enough of a profit that you can continue growing your business.
+The whole point of a loan is to generate enough revenue to not only pay it back but also make enough of a profit to continue growing your business.
 (You might consider incorporating cash-based wellness services to boost your revenue cushion.)

 For more insight into funding your new practice, download our guide to starting an outpatient practice.